express42/zabbix_lwrp/README.md

 Requirements
 ------------

 Tested only on Ubuntu 12.04, but should works on Debian too.
-Works only with zabbix version 2.0.4
+Works only with zabbix version 2.0.4 and 2.0.5.

 Attributes
 ----------